Freakwill/pyrimidine/paper/paper.md

 # Pyrimidine: Algebra-inspired Programming framework for genetic algorithms

 **Abstract**
-`Pyrimidine` stands as a versatile framework designed for genetic algorithms, offering exceptional extensibility to accommodate a wide array of iterative models, including simulated annealing and particle swarm optimization.
+`Pyrimidine` stands as a versatile framework designed for genetic algorithms, offering exceptional extensibility to accommodate a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.
 Leveraging the principles of object-oriented programming and the meta-programming, we introduce a novel container metaclass.
 This metaclass facilitates the construction of diverse structures for individual and population classes, conceptualized as algebraic systems.
 Within these systems, elements exhibit the capability to execute diverse operations, ranging from the mutation to the crossover of individuals in a population.
 Furthermore, these classes can seamlessly function as elements of higher-order classes, enabling the automatic implementation of sophisticated population-level operations, such as population migration.
 This distinctive design paradigm is coined as "algebra-inspired Programming," signifying the fusion of algebraic methodologies with the software architecture.

 **Keywords** `Pyrimidine`, Genetic Algorithms, Algebra-inspired Programming, Python, meta-programming